Posted in | News | Technology

 Current Data Management Approaches

-CIS identified six distinct categories of data management: open schema, closed schema, open source frameworks, traditional software, information containers, and Web3.
-These can be mapped using the two data management approaches: storage and processing modes.
+The CIS analysis identified six primary categories of data management: open schema, closed schema, open-source frameworks, traditional software, information containers, and Web3 technologies.
+These approaches align with the dual focus on storage and processing.

 Integrating Web3 Technologies

-Layer 1 (L1) technologies in the Web3 stack, including zero/low trust interaction protocols and data distribution protocols, promote broad access and interconnectivity of data across various nodes within the network, along with providing mechanisms for data processing.
-Specifically, blockchain allows accessibility and verifiability of data points across the network of nodes.
-Similarly, decentralized storage networks (DSNs) handle structured data points that can be accessed, updated, and manipulated individually.
+Layer 1 (L1) Web3 technologies, including zero/low trust interaction protocols and data distribution protocols, broaden data access and connectivity across network nodes.
+Blockchain enhances transparency and verification, allowing data points to be accessed and validated across the network.
+Decentralized storage networks (DSNs) manage structured data, which can be accessed, updated, and manipulated on demand.

 Conclusion